 Memphis-Inspired Barbecue Dry Rub

-Barbecue season is upon us, so prepare to fire up your grills and smokers!
-And prepare for the season by mixing up a batch of homemade Barbecue Dry Rub.
-This Memphis-inspired rub is perfect for pork, beef and chicken or anything else you want to barbecue.
-A blend of SIXTEEN different herbs and spices, this Barbecue Dry Rub highlights a spicy kick, a bit of sweetness and a ton of balance for outstanding flavor this barbecue season!
+Barbecue season is upon us, so fire up your grills and smokers!
+And prepare for the season by mixing a batch of homemade Barbecue Dry Rub.
+This Memphis-style dry rub is perfect for pork, beef and chicken or anything else you want to barbecue.
+A blend of SIXTEEN different herbs and spices, this BBQ Dry Rub highlights a spicy kick, a bit of sweetness and a ton of balance.

-This recipe came into existence because I ran out of my favorite Memphis-style dry rub when I hosted Barbecue Week two summers ago.
+This recipe came into existence because I ran out of my favorite Memphis rub when I hosted Barbecue Week several summers ago.

-Needless to say, it was a majorly unfortunate occurrence.
+Needless to say, it was a SUPER unfortunate occurrence.

-My sister was coming into town that September, and I was excited.
+My sister was coming into town, and I was excited.
 This was her first time to stay with us in Baton Rouge, and she and I were planning to drive out to Colorado the following week with all her belongings in her car.
 (That’s another story all together, but it’s a part of the reason why she came to Louisiana in the first place.)

-In celebration of Leigh coming to town, we whipped up some of my hometown favorites, including ribs, pulled pork, slaw and sauce… but I’d run out of the seasoning to pull all the meats together and make them taste good.
+In celebration of Leigh coming to town, we whipped up some of my hometown favorites, including Memphis-style ribs, pulled pork, slaw and sauce.

 … It took a LOT of tinkering, and at one point, I was fairly positive Leigh and I were going to clear out our entire spice cabinet, but we came up with this blend of spices to make a delicious and finger-licking good rub to go on all the barbecue that weekend.